evolution-linux/evolution-docs/src/installation/live-images/index.md

 ## Accessibility support

-All Void installer images support the console screenreader [espeakup](https://man.voidlinux.org/espeakup.8) and the console braille display driver [brltty](https://man.voidlinux.org/brltty.1).
+All EvolutionOS images support the console screenreader [espeakup](https://man.voidlinux.org/espeakup.8) and the console braille display driver [brltty](https://man.voidlinux.org/brltty.1).
 These services can be enabled at boot by pressing `s` in the bootloader menu to enable accessibility